 If you need to withdraw your proposal after it’s been accepted,

 it’s essential that you let us know in a timely manner so that we can find a

-replacement and before we publish the program (about 3 weeks prior to the
+replacement and before we publish the program.

 The CLTA Conference is world language teachers of California's major opportunity during the year to learn new techniques and activities, to meet and share with colleagues across the state, to network, to find out what is going on in California and to see new materials (in the Exhibit Hall) and attend exhibitor sessions, where they demonstrate some of the materials they sell.
 It's an exciting, motivating and meaningful experience and you are part of that experience.
 Thank you again for sharing your expertise and knowledge with your colleagues across the state.